 What Is an Ultrasonic Motor / Why Use It?

-An ultrasonic motor is a precision motion device that converts high-frequency vibration from a piezoelectric ceramic into smooth linear or rotary motion.
+An ultrasonic motor is a precision motion device that converts high-frequency vibration from a piezoelectric ultrasonic transducer ceramic into smooth linear or rotary motion.
 Instead of using magnetic fields, coils, gears, or lead screws, the motor excites a piezoceramic element at ultrasonic frequencies.
 The vibration is transferred through a friction interface to a moving slider or rotor, producing very small steps that combine into continuous travel.
 Because the drive is solid-state, ultrasonic motors can be compact, quiet, fast, and highly responsive.
+Piezoelectric ultrasonic transducers can also be used for non-motion related applications and find wide use in medical applications.

 Ultrasonic motors are used where conventional electromagnetic motors become too large, too slow, or too mechanically complex.
 Typical applications include precision automation, optical positioning, microscope stages, semiconductor tools, medical devices, camera and lens mechanisms, compact linear actuators, vacuum-compatible positioning, and miniature mechatronic systems.
 They are especially useful when space is limited and when fast start-stop motion, fine positioning, or self-locking behavior is required.